gupnee81/CurrencyConverterApp/README.md

 Areas not addressed -
-1) Redirect of route to /new
+* Redirect of route to /new
-2) Field level validation
+* Field level validation
-3) normalization of input fields
+* Normalization of input fields
-4) Unit Test cases
+* Unit Test cases